bhweij/github/README.md

 Bashar’s long sought career objective is to employ and enhance his experience and academic skills through obtaining a growing position in high-quality environment.

 Bashar Hweij is a devoted husband and a proud father of two smart kids.
-He wishes to further inspire his girl and boy to dream big, pursue future in technology and be part of the team that makes a difference.
+He wishes to further inspire his girl and boy to dream big, pursue a future in technology and be part of the team that makes a difference.

 He is currently residing in fabulous Las Vegas, NV and is able to relocate, for business, to any city in the United States.